-Greatly involved in the cultural sector, he has volunteered on the Board of Directors of Culture Montréal and Télé-Québec and he participated as treasurer in the founding of the Prix de la danse de Montréal.
-He is currently a member of the Skeels Danse Board of Directors as well as that of the Association des écoles supérieures d’art de Montréal.
+Greatly involved in the cultural milieu, he has been a member of numerous Boards of Directors, including Télé-Québec, Culture Montréal and the Prix de la danse de Montréal.
+He currently sits on the Boards of the Conseil des arts et des lettres du Québec (CALQ), the company Skeels Danse and also chairs the Board of the Association des écoles supérieures d'art du Québec (ADÉSAQ).

 Alix Laurent holds an honours degree in economics, a law degree from the Université de Montréal and a master's degree in administration from the École nationale d'administration publique.